Multi-Focal Lens Implant

-Replacement of the poorly functioning natural lens with a high performance lens implant can result in complete spectacle independence!
+Replacement of the poorly functioning natural lens with a high performance lens implant can result in complete independence from glasses.

 Lens Implant / Replacement involves replacement of the natural lens inside the eye with a high-performance lens implant.
 Trifocal lenses and “Extended Depth of Focus” (EDOF) lenses can reliably provide independence from distance, intermediate and near vision glasses.